The process is the value, the brand and the outcome driver. The process is, in other words, the product.

 - 55% cite service as the key differentiator in buying decisions

-As part of the same research I came across research showing that by 2020, service will outweigh both product and price for consumers making buying decisions.
+As part of the same research I came across news showing that by 2020, service will outweigh both product and price for consumers making buying decisions.

 When a buyer is considering their purchase, they will look at the product specifications, they will look at the price and how it matches their budget, but both of these things ultimately will be outweighed by the service offerings of the vendor.